-GT...greater than GE...greater than or equal to EQ...equal to NE...not equal to LT...less than LE...less than or equal to
+GT...greater than GE...greater than or equal to EQ...equal to

+NE...not equal to LT...less than

+LE...less than or equal to

 - If you code only one return code test, you need not code the outer parentheses. - You can code up to eight different return code tests for each job.
-If specifying more than eight tests, a JCL error message is issued and the job abnormally terminates. - If you code the COND parameter on the JOB statement and on one or more of the job's EXEC statements, the return code tests requested on the JOB statement take precedence over those requested on the EXEC statements.
-Therefore, any return code test requested on the JOB statement that is satisfied causes termination of the job, even if the return code test is not satisfied for a particular step.
+If specifying more than eight tests, a JCL error message is issued and the job abnormally terminates. - If you code the COND parameter on the JOB statement and on one or more of the job's EXEC statements, and the return code test requested on the JOB statement is satisfied, the job terminates even if the return code test requested on the EXEC statement is not satisfied.
+Likewise, if the return code test requested on the EXEC statement is satisfied, the step is bypassed even if the test requested on the JOB statement is not satisfied.